.NET HELP

 Looping Through a List

 To iterate through the elements in a list, you can use a foreach loop.
-Using foreach loop, you can also access all the elements of the array.
+Using the foreach loop, you can also access all the elements of the array.

 foreach (string fruit in fruits)